NGI4eu/engineroom-topic-identificication/Guide.md

 You may split the dataset into as many or as few files as you like.
 All articles are required to have a text column, title column, date column and link column.
 Links are not required to be exact links, they may be just names of sources, they just would not be transformed this way.
 Unless specified otherwise in initial_transform() parameters, there should exist another column with \_outside suffix (apart from text) which is used to fill NA values in the main column, in case anything goes wrong.
 Dates do not have to be in a consistent format – even single files may contain multiple date formats, as long as they are unambiguous for pandas to_datetime().

 For every source, in each month there has to be at least one article.
 If there is zero, you should either aggregate sources or introduce modifications to month_columns function – to aggregate by e.g. year-quarter.
-Most likely aggregating sources is the right solution – a very small source with a disproportionately high weight could affect results significantly.
+Most likely aggregating sources is the right solution – a very small source with a disproportionately high weight (see below) could affect results significantly.

 ## Definitions